Skip to main content

 The Transport and Infrastructure SEPP also includes pathways for small-scale battery systems and wind turbines.
 Additional provisions may be included in the relevant local council’s Local Environmental Plan (LEP) and/or Development Control Plan (DCP).

-For more information about large scale renewable energy systems go to Renewable energy.
+For more information about large scale renewable energy systems go to renewable energy.

 Telecommunications